 JavaScript Console is a control panel for the execution and debugging of JavaScript code.
 Serving as a debugging aid, it is quite useful for displaying debug messages and executing JavaScript.
-To active the JavaScript console, select Form> JavaScript > JavaScript Console, and do the following:
+To active the JavaScript console, select Form> JavaScript >

+JavaScript Console, and do the following:

-A. In the pop-up JavaScript Console dialog box, type your JavaScript code, or click Open and select one of the file with JS format.
+A. In the pop-up JavaScript Console dialog box, type your JavaScript code.